crispyricepc/mcpkg/README.md

 - [x] Out-of-date notifications
 - [x] Prompting the user to auto-update all out-of-date packages

+### Pre-release Version 0.2

+My aim for 0.2 is to have more of the code shared between the 3 types of installation.
+Also, the super hotly demanded resourcepack feature is in the works

+- [ ] Resourcepack support
+- [ ] Share installation method across resource, crafting and data packs
+- [ ] Use pack grouping logic from vanillatweaks.net, instead of running our own

 ### Release Version 1.0

+I think a full release would mean that the project is in a situation where it has all the features one could possibly want out of a Vanilla Tweaks package manager

 - [ ] Completions
   - [ ] Bash